cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

     ![Train](assets/2.8.png)

 ### Train your model

+> Note: Please repeat all the steps from above exercise **Label your data**, if you come across any errors while training the model.

 1. On the train model dialog, enter _template-model_ as model ID and, optionally, a description.
 The model ID accepts a string data type.